sromeroi/aspectrum/README.md

 =======================================================================

- By the moment, just run it without arguments to run the 48K spectrum ROM, or give it a .sna, .sp, .z80 or .tap filename to load snapshots or tap files...
+ By the moment, just run it without arguments to run the 48K spectrum ROM, or give it a filename to load snapshots  or tape files...

     ./aspectrum file.sna     (or .sp, or .tap, .tzx or .z80).